donfour/Committed/README.md

   }
 }
 `
-5. Zip the build folder
-6. Open the extension page by entering chrome://extensions/ into your Chrome browser's url
+5. Open the extension page by entering chrome://extensions/ into your Chrome browser's url
-7. Check the "Developer Mode" box on the top
+6. Check the "Developer Mode" box on the top
-8. Click "Load unpacked extension..."
+7. Click "Load unpacked extension..."
-9. Select and upload `build.zip`
+8. Select and upload `build.zip`
-10. Open NewTab and enjoy!
+9. Open NewTab and enjoy!

 ## Libraries used
 * Frontend: React
+* The collapsable menu in each todo: react-collapse
 * Drag-and-drop functionality: react-beautiful-dnd